-The DJI Spark is the next revolution in drones.
+The DJI Mavic Mini 2 is the next revolution in drones.
 Actually, it’s a mini drone!
 If you’re looking for the lightest and most compact drone, look no further.
-The Spark will take up almost no room in your backpack and it weighs only 0.66 pounds.
-However, don’t let its size fool you; the built-in camera shoots great photos and decent video at 1920×1080 Full High Definition.
+The Mavic Mini will take up almost no room in your backpack and it weighs only 0.55 pounds.
+However, don’t let its size fool you; the built-in camera shoots great photos and great video at 4 K.

-It features a gimbal stabilization system, intelligent flight controls and a quick launch system that recognizes your face.
-At only 16 minutes, the hover time is a bit short, but overall it’s a fantastic drone at an affordable price.
+It features a 3-axis motorized gimbal stabilization system and intelligent flight controls.
+At 31 minutes, the hover time is not bad at all.
+Overall, it’s a fantastic drone at an affordable price.

 FORCE 1 F100